codyngpriest/alx-higher_level_programming/0x03-python-data_structures/README.md

 8. More returns!
 This is a function that returns a tuple with the length of a string and its first character.

+9. Find the max
+This is a function that finds the biggest integer of a list.